Photos by Brittany Hosea-Small

 Shackleton oversees the mine and has spent a lot of time cleaning it in recent years so that it can be used for earthquake monitoring.

-The mine crosses the infamous Hayward fault, and about two years ago seismologists asked to place some of their monitoring equipment in the mine, so the shaft was outfitted with power, high-speed internet and Wi-Fi.
+The mine crosses the infamous Hayward fault, and about two years ago seismologists asked to place some of their monitoring equipment in the mine, so the adit was outfitted with power, high-speed internet and Wi-Fi.

 “Right here is your seismographic station,” Shackleton said.
 “Super fancy, two red boxes.”